emilyolafson/lesion_predictions/pipeline/readme.md

 ## Some assumptions of the pipeline:

-- Subject IDs correspond to NeMo outputs
+- Subject IDs correspond to NeMo output file names (if using ChaCo scores to predict outcomes)
-- Your data is stored in a .csv file that contains subjects in rows, with named columns containing
+- Your data is stored in a .csv file that contains subjects in rows, with at least 2 named columns:

-1) subject IDs (e.g. BIDS_ID)
+1) subject IDs (e.g. subid_colname: BIDS_ID)
-2) A singular outcome variable
+2) A singular outcome variable (e.g. y_var: normed_motor_scores)

 and optionally,

 3) covariates of interest (e.g. sex, age)
-4) lesion load values
+4) lesion load values (if using M1-LL, SMATT-LL, LBM-LL, or sLNM-LL)
-5) chronicity
+5) chronicity (e.g. acute, chronic) if specifying a subset of the data

-Column names can be entered into the pipeline according to the documentation below.
+Custom column names can be specified the pipeline according to the documentation below.

-## Outputs:

-### Basic outputs you may care about:

-- {fileprefix}_scores.py
--- R^2 scores for all test folds in the outer loop
-- {fileprefix}_correlations.npy
--- Correlations between true & predicted outcomes for all test folds in outer loop
-- {fileprefix}_beta_coeffs.npy
--- Beta coefficients for features
-- {fileprefix}_model.py
--- The final trained model for all training folds
-- {fileprefix}_test_group_sizes.py
--- Size of subjects in test folds.

 The information entered into parse_args.py will be used to save results into files, producing prefixes according to the structure: